-Tibet is a place where spirituality and the physical landscape are inextricably entwined.
-Monks at prayer (or engaged in vigorous debate over Buddhist sutras!) crowd the ancient monasteries on picturesque hillsides.
-Remote religious retreats offer solitude and tranquility by the shores of azure Himalayan lakes.
-Devout pilgrims make their daily kora circuit around temples where the air is thick with incense.
+Tibet is a region where spirituality and the physical landscape are inextricably entwined.
+Monks at prayer (or engaged in lively debate over Buddhist sutras!) crowd around ancient monasteries on picturesque hillsides.
+Remote religious retreats offer solitude and tranquillity by the shores of azure Himalayan lakes.
+Devout pilgrims make their daily kora circuits around temples where the air is thick with incense.
 The world’s tallest mountains form a heart-pounding backdrop.
 There's no doubt about it - Tibet will stir your soul.

 Obviously there's a lot more, this is just to get you started...

 Qomolangma, the Chinese name for Mount Everest, translates as 'Goddess Mother of the World'.
 Seeing her up close, you soon understand why people are moved to such superlatives.
 Climbing Everest is an incredible feat of endurance and peril, and one that has proved irresistible to many explorers and climbers.
 When asked why he wanted to reach the summit, the famous English mountaineer George Mallory offered the legendary reply: 'because it’s there'.
 Despite huge growth in visitor numbers over recent years, the Mount Everest National Park remains almost completely undeveloped.
 There are very few man-made structures besides the small roadside town of Shegar, also known as New Tingri, from where you can trek to base camp.
 It remains one of the world’s true wildernesses.